 Library faculty design and provide customized class sessions and workshops on a variety of topics related to information, media, data, and digital literacy.

 Contact your subject specialist to request instruction for your course.

 First Year Writing and Composition instructors: use the Request Instruction Form to request a session.
 Please request instruction at least two weeks in advance to allow us time to plan with you.
 Questions?
-Contact Craig Arthur at email@example.com.
+Contact the instruction team at firstname.lastname@example.org.

 University Libraries offers three semester-long courses: